ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 * `SALET` solves `SAUTE` in 2 guesses, while `REAST` solves it in 4.
 * `REAST` solves `ROUTE` in 2 guesses, while `SALET` solves it in 4.

-If you spam enough submissions, you can retry until you're tested against permutations where each strategy covers for the other's weaknesses, i.e. words like `SAUTE` end up in the `SALET` half, and words like `ROUTE` end up in the `REAST` half.
+If you spam enough submissions, you can retry until you're tested against permutations where words like `SAUTE` end up in the `SALET` half, and words like `ROUTE` end up in the `REAST` half.

 While we could intentionally inject variance like this and spam submit,